 - It works.
 Does not leak and kept my Cava perfectly bubbly the next day.

-- Sleek, clean design of black/chrome and had a quality weight/feel to it.
+- Sleek, clean design of black and chrome.

 - It’s not overpriced.
 At $14.99 they even include a lifetime warranty (on Amazon for only $9.99).

 This stopper saved the cava bubbles (carbon dioxide) so well, when I opened it several hours later, it popped off like the original cork!
 Good thing it’s made so well because it flew right onto the ceramic tile.
-So, be careful, and open your champagne/sparkling wine properly to avoid injury.
-Next time I will cautiously remove the Avina stopper just like I would with the original cork.
+So, be careful, and open your champagne or sparkling wine properly to avoid injury.
+Next time, I will cautiously remove the Avina stopper just like I would with the original cork.

-I’ve added links, so you can check out Avina’s other wine tools/accessories.
+I’ve added links, so you can check out Avina’s other wine tools and accessories.
 They have some great corkscrew openers named Falcon, Barracuda, and Jaguar.
 I love the Falcon.
-Reminds me of an old-school switchblade Fonzie would’ve carried… but instead of a knife, it would’ve been a comb.
+Reminds me of an old-school switchblade Fonzie would’ve carried.
+But, instead of a knife, it would’ve been a comb.
 Or in this case, a cool wine opener.

 “Heyyy.” ~The Fonz